pawantaylor/Portfolio/README.md

 # Portfolio
-This page contains links to publicly available documentation I have contributed to during my career.
-Where applicable, individual pages include a brief note describing my contribution.
+This page contains links to publicly available documentation I have contributed to throughout my career, along with brief notes describing my contributions where applicable.